mkopciuszynski/ElettraSPEM/README.md

 If during the beamtime the detector active area was changed (different number of energy/angular channels) it might happen that data measured for detector inhomogeneity correction will have slightly different dimensions size.
 In such a case the user is asked to confirm the reshape procedure of detector correction wave.

 Before the normalization panel is created the data are copied to separate data directory and in case of a "revert" button is pressed the data are restored.

+### Appedix HDF5 libraries on Igor Pro
+1. Make an alias/shortcut for the following file: igor pro folder\more extensions\file loaders\hdf5.xop.
+2. Move the alias or shortcut into the "igor pro folder\igor extensions" folder.
+3. Make an alias/shortcut for the following file: igor pro folder\wavemetrics procedures\file input output\hdf5 browser.ipf.
+4. Move the alias or shortcut into the "igor pro folder\igor procedures" folder.

+This activates igor procedures that implement an hdf5 browser and add a "new hdf5 browser" menu item in the data->load waves menu.